 THE EASTSIDE CAFE – ECHOSPACE

 Near the end of my stay I chanced upon Echospace, a cultural and educational space founded with the intention of promoting self-reliance, cultural awareness, health, and the arts.
-It opened around 2009 and offers an alternative to the internationally famous figures that performe at Luckman by hosting community artists.
-It’s best known progeny is the Son Jarocho band, Las Cafeteras, who formed there in 2005.
+It opened around 2009 and offers an alternative to the internationally famous figures that performed at Luckman by hosting community artists.
+It’s best known progeny is the son jarocho band, Las Cafeteras, who formed there in 2005.
 Next door is the FUSION Performing Dance Academy.

-Update: Annette Cruz, a writer for Our Town El Sereno contacted me and let me know what’s going on with these bungalows.
+Update: Annette Cruz, a writer for Our Town El Sereno, contacted me and let me know what’s going on with these bungalows.
 The El Sereno Bungalows Collective, are in the process of raising funds to turn them into a free art and culture space.
 To do so they need money.
 To pledge any amount click on this link.
-They’re owned by Caltrans but have sat abandoned since the 1980s.
+They’re owned by Caltrans, who aquired them through eminent domain because they were in the proposed path of the 710 — but have sat abandoned since the 1980s.

 EL SERENO BRANCH LIBRARY